NREL/floris/docs/empirical_gauss_model.md

 As the name suggests, active wake control (AWC) aims to enhance mixing to the wake of the controlled turbine.
-This effect is activated by setting `enable_active_wake_mixing` to `true`, and setting the amplitude of the AWC excitation using `awc_amplitudes` (see the section on operation models).
-The effect of AWC is represented by updating the wake-induced mixing term as
+This effect is activated by setting `enable_active_wake_mixing` to `true`, and `awc_modes` to `"helix"` (other AWC strategies are yet to be implemented).
+The wake can then be controlled by setting the amplitude of the AWC excitation using `awc_amplitudes` (see the section on operation models).
+The effect of AWC is represented by updating the wake-induced mixing term as follows:
-follows:

 $$ \text{WIM}_j = \sum_{i \in T^{\text{up}}(j)} \frac{A_{ij} a_i} {(x_j - x_i)/D_i} + \frac{A_{awc,j}^{p_{awc}}}{d_{awc}}$$,

 where $A_{awc,j}$ is the AWC amplitude of turbine $j$, and $p_{awc}$ and
 $d_{awc}$ are tuning parameters that can be set in the `emgauss.yaml` file.
 Note that, similar to the yaw added mixing case, a turbine affects its own wake by applying AWC.